PoojaswiniT/Population-genetics/README.md

 - **A tree image with ancestry**

 ## To run
-Use the Annotation excel file to run the basic.py scriot to filter the data.
+Use the Annotation excel file to run the basic.py script to filter the data.

 Change the path in the interface.R script for aadr_data, tree and image with the data files provided, AADR_test, chrY_hGrpTree_isogg2016.tsv, image.png respectively

 ## Technologies Used